Dekuran/AMD_Hackathon/robotics/robotics_2025/so101_example.md

 The terminal has logs to notify you when new episodes start, reset, and when the dataset is recorded.

 You can use `Ctrl-c` to stop the recording.
 Use `--resume=true` in the command to continue the dataset recording with the num_episodes added.

+To get more detials about the instructions of record from `https://huggingface.co/docs/lerobot/il_robots#record-a-dataset`

 After the recording is done, you can use the dataset for training.